Tag Archives: Ben Johnson

 Sonny also finds time for an affair with depressed housewife Ruth Popper (Cloris Leachman), twenty years his senior, who is married to the school gym teacher, Coach Popper (Bill Thurman), who may be gay.

-The year is 1951 when the Korean War is broiling and the once profitable oil town is in major decline.
+The year is 1951, when the Korean War is raging, and the once-prosperous oil town is in significant decline.

 Bogdanovich’s apt camerawork, shot in black and white, is central to the film and the winning recipe (well, one of them).
 If The Last Picture Show were shot in color or worse yet, colorized, it would detract from the proper mood of sadness.

-The exterior scenes involve swirling dust and wide-angle shots of the main street often enough to relay a comparison to a ghost town especially as events go along.
-There are also some sequences involving vehicles or highway scenes conjuring up thoughts of escape or departure.
+The exterior scenes involve swirling dust and wide-angle shots of the main street, often enough to relay a comparison to a ghost town, especially as events go along.
+There are also some sequences featuring vehicles or highway scenes, evoking thoughts of escape or departure.

 The other key ingredient is the ensemble of characters led by exceptional acting.
-Sonny is the handsome lead character who has a lifetime ahead of him and is the kindest of all the players.
-His all-American good looks infuse a vulnerability to the character especially revealed during scenes with Sam, his mentor, and his friend Billy.
+Sonny is the handsome lead character with a lifetime ahead of him and the kindest of all the players.
+His all-American good looks infuse a vulnerability into the character with vulnerability, especially in scenes with his mentor, Sam, and his friend, Billy.

 Leachman and Johnson, both Academy Award winners in the supporting categories, deserve their awards.
-Successful at portraying their anger in quiet ways they also both have dignity and self-worth making their characters complex and revered.
+They successfully portray their anger in quiet ways, and both have dignity and self-worth, making their characters complex and revered.

 The heartiest scenes belong to the younger set as they deal with simmering sexuality and hopes for college.
 Jacy experiments with sex, even sleeping with the man who her mother Lois (Burstyn) is having an affair with.

-Shepherd also gives Jacy vulnerability as she awkwardly strips off her clothes during a pool party encouraged by a handsome boy she hopes to impress.
+Shepherd also presents Jacy as vulnerable as she awkwardly strips off her clothes during a pool party, encouraged by a handsome boy she hopes to impress.
 At times, she is childish, other times a selfish bitch.
-It’s mentioned that her family is wealthy so the assumption is that she is spoiled.
+It’s mentioned that her family is wealthy, so it’s assumed she is spoiled.

 Oscar Nominations: 2 wins-Best Picture, Best Director-Peter Bogdanovich, Best Supporting Actor-Ben Johnson (won), Jeff Bridges, Best Supporting Actress-Cloris Leachman (won), Ellen Burstyn, Best Screenplay-Based on Material from Another Medium, Best Cinematography